 DUI charges in the state of Idaho are very serious.
 A conviction can mean the loss of your license, jail time, fines, and more.
-Even for a first DUI offense, you need a skilled defense attorney to represent you.
+Even for a first offense DUI, you need a skilled defense lawyer to represent you.

 Our experience at providing DUI representation, along with our skill at navigating the court system, allows us to provide you with the best possible outcome for your case.
 We listen to your situation without judgment and provide you with our expert advice on the best steps to take to protect your rights and defend yourself against prosecution for DUI charges.

 If You've Been Charged with a DUI in Idaho, Call 208-644-8893 or Use Our Contact Form to Schedule a Free DUI Case Review in Boise, Idaho.

 DUI Laws in Idaho